JimJammer88/Tennis/Report.md

 ## Results

-After multiple experiments with different hyperparameters, a single training run solving the task was made.
+After multiple unsuccesful experiments with different hyperparameters, a single training run solving the task was made.

 The environment is considered solved when the max score between both agents average over 100 consecutive episodes exceeds 0.5.